StarbaseCo/starbase-platform-smart-contracts/README.md

 Afterwards, investor must trigger `BuyTokens` within TokenSale so the token purchase event goes through.
 Investor then receives purchased tokens right away.
 However, she will not be able to trade these tokens because token transfers are paused.
 They need to be unpaused for the transfers to happen and this must be done most likely after the crowdsale by the token owner.
 Token ownership after the crowdsale must be moved from the `TokenSale` contract to another Ethereum address, most likely the address of the project owner that is uses Starbase platform for its crowdfunding needs.

 * update May 2018
   The token sale smart contract has been extended to accept `ETH` payments when the `enableWei` is set to true.
-If enableWei is trigerred and investor sends ether in the transaction then `buyTokens` will in turn call `buyTokensWithWei` which handles the ether purchase.
+This is done by calling the `toggleEnableWei` by the `TokenSale` contract owner.
+If `enableWei` is triggered and investor sends ether in the transaction by calling `buyTokens`, the function will automatically call the contract internal function `buyTokensWithWei` which handles the purchase with wei/ether.

 Purchase process: